 Step 7: Servo Mount

-The Standard Servo is attached to the LnR-Base.
-The screws for the servo go into the messing hulls, through the LnR-Base and into the fixators which are put below the LnR-Base.
+The mounting screws go into the messing hulls first, then through the holes in the actuator.
+Drill the screws into the fixation blocks which are put below the LnR-Base.

 Step 8: Longitudinal Motion